Creamy Cucumber Salad

 Spicy Creamy Coconut Salad Dressing

 This spicy cream coconut dressing is really refreshing and spicy.
-It’s not only perfect on a salad, but is great as a dip for veggies.
+It’s not only perfect on a salad, but it’s great as a dip for veggies.
+If it’s too thick for your liking just add a bit more mayonnaise or a splash of milk.

 I love making and eating Cobb salads, specially in the summer when there are so many great ingredients to choose from.
 Check out my smoked chicken Cobb and my southwestern Cobb salads.
 They are all great!